 "They don't if you give them as a gift.
 We exchanged arrows.
 It's a matter of pride."

 "When is the last time you gave one away?"

 "We will when we find him."

-Wolf just stared at the policeman not quite believing what he was implying, that Rick was somehow involved in murder.
+Wolf just stared at the policeman not quite believing what he implied, that Rick was somehow involved in murder.

 "I think that is enough Constable," the Wolverine said.
 "He's been truthful with you.
 It's time for you to reciprocate."